Child Care & Education

 - Lead teachers have a required bachelor’s degree; many staff are pursuing additional educational credentials

 - Preschool literacy tutors are available through a partnership with Minnesota Reading Corps

 - Free one-year Health and Wellness family membership for each newly enrolled family

 - YWCA Minneapolis Health and Wellness facilities onsite

-- Swimming lessons are part of our preschool curriculum and are offered September through May (select locations)
+- Swimming lessons are part of our preschool curriculum and are offered September through May (select locations, based on staff availability)

 Enrichment and Culture

-- On-site music classes by the MacPhail Center for Music are offered September through May
+- On-site music classes are offered September through May

 - Regular visits to local community sites including, Minneapolis Central Library, Loring and Greenway Parks, Farmer’s Markets, outdoor concerts, seasonal displays and more